 Regarding pupil admissions, overall, all LAs and schools must organise their arrangements in accordance with the current (now statutory) School Admissions Code.
 The guiding principle is that parental choice should be the first consideration when ranking applications to a primary school.
-However, if the number of applicants exceeds the number of available places, almost any criterion which is not discriminatory, does not involve selection by ability and can be clearly assessed by parents, can be used to prioritise applicants.
+However, if the number of applicants exceeds the number of available places, almost any criterion, which is not discriminatory, does not involve selection by ability and can be clearly assessed by parents, can be used to prioritise applicants.
 These criteria vary in detail, and change over time, but preference in non-autonomous schools is usually given first to children with special educational needs, next to children with siblings in the school and, crucially, to those children who live closest.
 For Faith and other autonomous schools, regular attendance at designated churches and other expressions of religious commitment are of foremost importance.
 Place of residence, in contrast, almost never features as a criterion.
 Even then, if place of residence is important for admission, it relates to Diocese boundaries, which do not follow administrative and school admission boundaries.
 Consequently, there is little reason for parents to pay for homes close to good autonomous schools, other than to reduce travel costs.

-There is however one additional crucial feature of the admission system that applies to nonautonomous, but not to autonomous schools, that we exploit in our empirical work.
+There is however one additional crucial feature of the admission system that applies to non-autonomous, but not to autonomous schools, and that we exploit in our empirical work.
 Pupils rarely attend non-autonomous schools outside of their LA of residence.
-Families are allowed to apply to nonautonomous schools in other LAs, but up until recently (covering the period we consider in our empirical work) parents had to make separate applications to different LAs.
-More importantly, LAs do not have a statutory requirement to find a school for pupils from other school districts: the law only requires that they provide enough schools for pupils in "their area".9 As a result, banking on admission to a popular non-autonomous school in another LA is a high-risk strategy and LA boundaries act as admissions district boundaries over the period we study.
-This provides a source of discontinuity in the nonautonomous school 'quality' that residents can access on different sides of LA boundaries.
-In contrast,
+Families are allowed to apply to non-autonomous schools in other LAs, but up until recently (and during the period we consider in our empirical work) parents had to make separate applications to different LAs.
+More importantly, LAs do not have a statutory requirement to find a school for pupils from other school districts: the law only requires that they provide enough schools for pupils in "their area".
+As a result, banking on admission to a popular non-autonomous school in another LA is a high-risk strategy and LA boundaries act as admissions district boundaries over the period we study.
+This provides a source of discontinuity in the non-autonomous school 'quality' that residents can access on different sides of LA boundaries.
+In contrast, these barriers are much less relevant for admission to Faith schools and other autonomous schools that manage their own admissions.
+In Section 4.2 below, we will provide clear and compelling evidence that LA boundaries significantly affect non-autonomous school attendance patterns, and that there is a discrete jump in the probability of attending schools in a given admission district as one moves from a residence on one side to a residence on the other side of a boundary.

-9 More precisely, the Education Act 1996 section 14 reads: "(1) A Local Education Authority shall secure that sufficient schools for providing (a) Primary education, and (b) education that is Secondary education (...) for their area.
-(2) The schools available for an area shall not be regarded as sufficient (...) unless they are sufficient in number, character and equipment to provide for all pupils the opportunity of appropriate education".
+&lt;sup>10 More precisely, the Education Act 1996 section 14 reads: "(1) A Local Education Authority shall secure that sufficient schools for providing (a) Primary education, and (b) education that is Secondary education (...) for their area.
+(2) The